Continuity vs Categories

 Order Character String Levels

-In the Employee data set, three levels describe the categorical variable JobSat: low, med, and high.
-Neither R nor Tableau knows the meaning of words such as “low”.
+In the Employee data set, the JobSat variable has three levels: low, med, and high.
+Neither R nor Tableau understands the meaning of words like “low”.
 These analysis systems choose some arbitrary ordering of the bars, an alphabetical ordering by default.
 Analyses that involve the unmodified JobSat variable, such as a bar chart, present the levels in the wrong order: high, low, and med.

 R: Analyze Categorical Variables - Order Character String Levels